jostasik/Flowgorithm-macOS/README.md

 <a href="https://github.com/jostasik/Flowgorithm-MacOS/releases" alt="View Release Page"><img width="160" height="18" src="screenshots/release-button.png" alt="View Release Page"></a>
 </p>

-After downloading Flowgorithm, double click to open it. macOS may prompt you “Flowgorithm cannot be opened because it is from an unidentified developer”, as shown below.
-This is completely normal and expected.
+After downloading Flowgorithm, double click to open the installer.
+Depending on your security settings, you may need to right click (or CTRL) and select "Open".

 ![](screenshots/unidentified-developer.jpg)